 Commonly known as “bear baying” in the United States the practice still takes place illegally in some states.
 It is still legal in South Carolina to “bay” bears but the practice was effectively ended when in 2013 the South Carolina Department of Natural Resources indicated it would not issue any new permits for the private possession of black bears.
 Six bears that had been used in “baying” competitions in South Carolina were moved to the Wild Animal Sanctuary in Keenesburg, Colorado in October 2013.

 In 2010 the Human Society of the United States (HSUS) carried out an undercover Investigation into South Carolina bear-baiting competitions in 2010.
-Click here to see their summary report and a video clip.
+Click here to see a video report on the investigation.